mendix/docs/content/howto/sap/use-sap-odata-connector.md

 * Add the SAP OData Connector to your Mendix app
 * Configure the SAP OData Connector
-* Display Data from an SAP OData service in your Mendix app
+* Display product data from the SAP OData service GWSAMPLE_BASIC in your Mendix app

 {{% alert type="warning" %}}
-SAP OData Connector only supports SAP OData Gateway Services which use OData version 2 or version 3.
+The SAP OData Connector only supports SAP OData Gateway Services which use OData version 2 or version 3.
 OData version 4 is not yet supported.
 {{% /alert %}}

 ## 2 Prerequisites{#prerequisistes}